-Cubic
+Cubic Engine

 Industrial-scale simulations

 DICE Computing is the maker of Cubic, the world’s first Heterarchical Granular Dynamics software for simulating as many particles needed at true-industrial scale.
 Industrial processes involving granular materials are inherently multiscale.
-The behavior of individual grains governs the performance of entire plants.
+The behaviour of individual grains governs the performance of entire plants.

-Cubic excels across broad particle size distributions and accurately captures segregation, mixing, and particle breakage — all within a single unified software.
+Our physics engine excels across broad particle size distributions and accurately captures segregation, mixing, and particle breakage — all within a single unified software.

 Cubic transforms particle complexity into smooth, continuous fields—revealing key insights instantly, anywhere in the domain.
 Decide faster with confidence.